isomerpages/nea-sgclean/_join/for-owners/1b-assessments.md

 Please scan the QR code below and key in your postal code to find out your appointed assessment organisation.

 Alternatively, you may access the form [here](http://sgclean.ap-southeast-1.elasticbeanstalk.com/).
-Please note that the assessment will only be conducted after the circuit breaker measures are lifted on 4 May 2020.
+Please note that the assessment will only be conducted after the circuit breaker measures are lifted.

 ![key in postal code](/images/esg-qr.png)